Why Alberta is throwing billions behind the Keystone XL pipeline | CBC News

 But as with many things in Alberta over the years, the answer can often be found at the intersection of oil, government and politics.
 Now, the stakes feel higher than ever for an industry with an unsettled future.

 "You remember what the [UCP] slogan of the election campaign was, right?
-It was economy, jobs, pipelines," says Duane Bratt, a political scientist at Mount Royal University.
+It was economy, jobs, pipelines," said Duane Bratt, a political scientist at Mount Royal University in Calgary.
 "This fits all three of those."

 Rough time in oil patch